OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 Reconciliation services, once added to OpenRefine, may suggest types from their databases.
 These types will usually be whatever the service specializes in: people, events, places, buildings, tools, plants, animals, organizations, etc.

 Reconciling against a type may be faster and more accurate, but may result in fewer matches.
-Some services have hierarchical types (such as "woman" as a subtype of "human").
+Some services have hierarchical types (such as "mammal" as a subtype of "animal").
 When you reconcile against a more specific type, unmatched values may fall back to more broad types.
-Other services may not do this, so you may need to do successive reconciliation attempts against different types.
+Other services will not do this, so you may need to perform successive reconciliation attempts against different types.
 Refer to the documentation specific to the reconciliation service to learn more.

 When you select a service from the list, OpenRefine will load some or all available types.
 Some services will sample the first ten rows of your column to suggest types (check the ["Suggest types" column on this table of services](https://reconciliation-api.github.io/testbench/)).
 You will see a service’s types in the reconciliation window: